maokat12/maokat.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Ph.D Student</a>.
+description: <strong>Ph.D Student</a>.
 University of Pennsylvania

 profile:
   align: right
   image: headshot.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: #>
     # <p>555 your office number</p>
     # <p>123 your address street</p>
     # <p>Your City, State 12345</p>

-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: false # includes a list of news items
+  enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit:  # leave blank to include all the news in the `_news` folder

 latest_posts:
   enabled: false